-The first initiative of CHOR, Inc., a US 501(c)(3) nonprofit organization, it leverages widely used technology to facilitate a simple compliance process, optimized search and dashboard services, and multi-party archiving and preservation capabilities.
+The first initiative of CHOR, Inc., a US 501(c)(3) nonprofit organization, CHORUS leverages widely used technology to facilitate a simple compliance process, optimized search and dashboard services, and multi-party archiving and preservation capabilities.

 Powered by the Crossref Open Funder Registry and other open technologies, CHORUS is interoperable with other public-access delivery solutions, agency search portals, publisher platforms, and scholarly repositories and archives.
-Built on proven infrastructure, CHORUS operates at no cost to the government, academic institutions, and taxpayers and minimizes costs to publishers, overheads for funders, and administrative burden for authors.
+Built on proven infrastructure, CHORUS minimizes costs to publishers, overheads for funders, and administrative burden for authors.

-More than 100 publishers – who collectively publish the vast majority of articles reporting on publicly funded research – have voiced their support for CHORUS.
+More than 50 publishers – who collectively publish the vast majority of articles reporting on publicly funded research – have joined CHORUS.
 New articles are continuously added and freely accessible to the public on the publishers’ sites, either immediately on publication or after a designated embargo period.

 This streamlined and cost-effective approach delivers value to funders, publishers, researchers, institutions, and the public at each point in the process of enabling public access: